SnipeXandrej/zephyrus-g15-tweaks/README.md

 **So here are the steps you have to take to make D3 power state work**

 1. * Create a file called `nvidia.conf` in `/etc/modprobe.d/` by typing `sudo nano /etc/modprobe.d/nvidia.conf` into terminal and copy/paste `options nvidia "NVreg_DynamicPowerManagement=0x02"` into the file.
 This enables the power management.
-2. * Turn off NVIDIA modeset by putting `nvidia-drm.modeset=0` in the kernel cmdline, and for good measure also `rd.driver.blacklist=nouveau modprobe.blacklist=nouveau`, this will block nouveau from loading.
+2. * Turn off NVIDIA modeset by putting `nvidia-drm.modeset=0` in the kernel cmdline, and for good measure also `rd.driver.blacklist=nouveau modprobe.blacklist=nouveau`, this will block nouveau from loading. (**Do note that changing nvidia modesetting to 0 causes screen tearing in games, even on Wayland!
+Setting it to 1 prevents the GPU to suspend, but is still much easier to suspend manually.**)

 3. * Run `sudo rm -f /usr/share/glvnd/egl_vendor.d/10_nvidia.json`.
 This file points to the EGL library, but that file seems to prevent the GPU from going into the D3 power state, so we remove it.
 4. * And if you are using any login/display managers that uses Xorg you will have to remove (Please backup these files if anything goes wrong!) any config that points to NVIDIA because that seems to load an Xorg process on the GPU that will always run on it and will prevent the GPU from going into the D3 state.
 These configs are located in `/etc/X11/` `etc/X11/xorg.conf.d/` and `/usr/share/X11/xorg.conf.d/`.
 There should be one located in `/usr/share/X11/xorg.conf.d/` named `10-nvidia-drm-outputclass.conf`, so delete it.
 5. * Create a new file at `/lib/udev/rules.d/` called `80-nvidia-pm.rules` and copy/paste this into it